JoanStinson/TicTacToeTDD/README.md

 # Tic Tac Toe TDD
-Tic Tac Toe code kata using TDD and sonar cloud for CI.
+Tic Tac Toe implementation using TDD approach with all tests runned on every new push and pull request using [Unity Actions](https://github.com/game-ci/unity-actions).

 <p align="center">
   <a>